hemakesh-github/doc/README.md

 ## Bulletin Board

-~ User can see post, announcements, and discussions on the bulletin board
+~ User can see posts, announcements, and discussions on the bulletin board

-~ Users can post texts, images and links on the bulletin board and can like, share and comment on the posts
+~ Users can post texts, images, and links on the bulletin board and can like, share, and comment on the posts

-~ Users have the ability to pin important posts for easy access.
+~ Users can pin important posts for easy access.

-~ The data for posts is stored in the database using an api call
+~ The data for posts is stored in the database using an API call

 ~ The data retrieved will be displayed in chronological order on the bulletin board

 ## Events

-~ resident can view the events in his neighbourhood and filter events by date, category, or location.
+~ Resident can view the events in his neighborhood and filter events by date, category, or location.

-~ Event organiser can create and manage events
+~ Event organizer can create and manage events

 ~ Events are displayed with details (title, date, location, description).
 Users can RSVP to events.

-~ Event creation form UI consists fields for title, date, location, description
+~ Event creation form UI consists of fields for title, date, location, description

 ~ Integration with calendar applications for easy scheduling and reminders

 ## Community Directory

-~ Users can access a directory of local services, and amenities such as hospital, police, fire municipalities within his neighbourhood.
+~ Users can access a directory of local services, and amenities such as hospitals, police, and fire municipalities within their neighborhood.

-~ Users can search and browse a categorised directory of services.
+~ Users can search and browse a categorized directory of services.
 Directory entries display contact information and details.

-~ Users can submit new listing for approval.
+~ Users can submit new listings for approval.

 ~ The directory UI provides the functionality to search and apply category filters.

-~ Backend API manages the directories entries and subimissions.
+~ Backend API manages the directory entries and submissions.